Madras (film): Plot

 Kaali is an impulsive and short-tempered working-class man who works in an IT company and enjoys playing football during his free time.
 His best friend is Anbu, a young political aspirant.
 They live in the dilapidated flats of a housing board in Vyasarpadi, North Chennai, along with their friends.
 In a long-standing bloody feud, two political party factions have been laying claim to a wall on which they can paint the portraits of their respective political leaders.
 Anbu, under the local leader of one of the parties, Maari, is determined to claim that wall for their party.
 Kannan, the chief's party, and his son, Perumal, are hell-bent on ensuring their opponent's efforts go in vain.
 The painting of Kannan's father, Krishnappan, has been on the wall for two decades since the start of the feud.

 The two parties and their supporters get into frequent clashes and scrapes.
-In the meantime, Kaali falls in love with a politician's daughter, Kalaiarasi, but she remains cold with him.
+In the meantime, Kaali falls in love with a politician's daughter, Kalaiarasi, but she remains indifferent to him.
 In a spur of motivation due to the upcoming elections, Anbu reserves the wall for their party.
 Although the wall is in their area and technically theirs, the opposition asks Anbu to give it up as the portrait of their patriarch's portrait had been there for quite some time.
-Moreover, since three deaths had previously taken place in connection to the wall, along with the deaths of members from both parties, people have started to consider the wall as a bad omen.
+Moreover, since three people had previously been killed in connection to the wall, including members from both parties, people have started to consider the wall a bad omen.
 When Anbu declines, a goon of Kannan starts insulting Anbu, and Kaali attacks him, leading to Kannan seeing Anbu as the reason for Maari's resurgence.
 Kannan's henchmen plan to kill Anbu and Kaali.
 Kalaiarasi professes her love to Kaali.